navcoin/navcoin-org/content/community-fund/index.md

 >}}

 {{< accordion
-  titleText="How To Create A Proposal" subtitleText="We’ve got a process to help you ensure your proposal has the best chance of passing." itemOneTitle="Step 1 - Develop your ideas." itemOneText="Think of things that could inspire the NavCoin network.
+  titleText="How To Create A&nbsp;Proposal"
+  subtitleText="We’ve got a process to help you ensure your proposal has the best chance of&nbsp;passing." itemOneTitle="Step 1 - Develop your ideas." itemOneText="Think of things that could inspire the NavCoin network.
 You can go it alone or discuss it with the community in <a href=\"https://reddit.com/r/navcoin\">Reddit</a>, <a href=\"https://discord.gg/dRyhDjm\">Discord</a> or on the <a href=\"https://collab.navcoin.org\">NavCollab website</a>."